mike-stimson1/Lost-and-Found/README-APP.md

 ### OpenAI Issues
 - Verify your API key is correct and has proper permissions
 - Ensure your Assistant ID matches exactly
-- Make sure your Assistant has the conceptscheme.json uploaded as knowledge
+- Make sure your Assistant has the selections.json file uploaded as knowledge
+- Verify the selections.json file contains dataset entries with 'id' and 'description' fields

 ### Dataset API Issues
 - Some datasets may not be available or have restricted access